axelvaldez/radical-companies/_posts/1-missing-chapters/2023-02-18-rcoins-decentralized-minting-again.markdown

 </div>

 <h1>&nbsp;</h1>
- <p>Sovereignty and legitimacy are the two aspects any currency must have to be useful.
-The US dollar (&dollar;) has become the worldwide clearing currency, the ultimate legitimate currency in the eyes of many governments.
+ <p>Every currency must have <em>legitimacy</em> and <em>sovereignty</em> to be useful.
+For example, the US dollar (&dollar;) has become the worldwide clearing currency, the ultimate legitimate currency in the eyes of many governments.
 But it is not sovereign, except in the US.
-In most of Europe, the Euro (&euro;) is the sovereign currency.
-In Japan, the Yen (&yen;).</p>
+In most of Europe, the sovereign currency is the Euro (&euro;) is the sovereign currency, in Japan, the Yen (&yen;), etc.</p>
  <p>If we are to enter into a more decentralized age, with nation-states and corporations seeing an end to their monopolies, any new currency must achieve legitimacy and sovereignty.
 And not just for local transactions, but global transactions as well.</p>
  <p>As a counter-example, Bitcoin and other crypto-currencies are not considered legitimate<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> nor sovereign.<a href="#en04"><sup id="bm04">&hairsp;&nabla;&hairsp;</sup></a> Maybe they will become legitimate for some transactions, but they can never be sovereign.
 The blockchain is not sustainable and the alternative, less-energy-consuming versions of it are not secure and are manipulable.</p>